rhubarb414/challenge-03-password-generator/README.md

 Almost all the interaction takes place through JS prompts, where the user is asked to select the password criteria.
 Once the criteria is set and confirmed, the password is displayed on the page.

-Here's a gif of generator in action:
+Here's a gif of the page in action:

  ![demonstration of the password generator being used from start to finish](assets/images/password-generator-demo.gif)